New York City Highlights: What to Do in New York in 20 Pictures

 Our New York City Highlights

 Are you trying to decide what you should do in New York City?
 There's SO much to do, that planning can be overwhelming.
 So instead of trying to do it all, focus on what you love.
 My husband is an architect and walking the streets for hours on end, admiring the buildings and architecture, was enough for him (to the detriment of my poor feet).
-This was his first time in New York so we spent our days walking and taking it all in, rather than inside museums and shows.
+This was his first time in New York so we spent our 4 days in New York City walking and taking it all in, rather than inside museums and shows.
 We'll save those for future trips.
 Here are twenty pictures of our New York City highlights!

 While my husband looks upwards at buildings, I prefer people watching.
 Maybe I'm a total creeper but I love this picture of this couple holding each other.
 New York is diverse and it is hectic, everyone has somewhere to be.
 If you're moving slower and lower your line of vision down from the skyscrapers you're sure to be entertained.